AI Compute

 The scale of compute shapes who can build frontier models.
 Research on frontier model costs found that the most compute-intensive training runs have grown sharply in cost, with projections that the largest training runs could exceed a billion dollars if historical trends continue.
 That concentrates frontier capability among governments, hyperscalers, and heavily financed labs.

 Compute also shapes deployment.
 Even if training becomes more efficient, popular AI services still need inference capacity.
-A society that routes search, work, tutoring, companionship, medicine, software development, and bureaucracy through AI will need enormous recurring compute just to keep those systems running.
+A society that routes search, work, tutoring, companionship, medicine, software development, and bureaucracy through AI will need recurring compute just to keep those systems running.

-Compute Governance
+Governance Implications

-Compute governance is the idea that computing power can be measured, allocated, monitored, or restricted as part of AI policy.
+Compute governance is the idea that computing power can be measured, allocated, monitored, subsidized, or restricted as part of AI policy.
 Sastry, Heim, Belfield, Anderljung, Brundage, and coauthors argue that AI-relevant compute is unusually governable compared with some other AI inputs because it is detectable, excludable, quantifiable, and produced through a concentrated supply chain.

 Compute Sovereignty